actions/importer-labs/travis/1-configure.md

     - Copy the generated PAT and save in a safe location.

 3. Create a Travis CI PAT:
-    - Log into your Traivs Instance.
+    - Log into your Travis CI Instance.
     - Click on your profile icon in the top right hand corner.
 You should see a dropdown menu.
     - Click on the 'Settings' tab.
     - Click on the 'COPY TOKEN' button under the API authentication header and save in a safe location.